 With the advent of Uniform Grant Guidance, everything from the way you apply for grants to how you manage your funding has changed.
 It’s imperative that your entire nonprofit is not only up-to-date on the latest grants rules and regulations, but also that each person knows the steps to take to protect your funding.

-Join us in virtually, September 22nd-23rd, to learn from powerhouse sessions focused on nonprofit challenges delivered by knowledgeable compliance experts in legal, finance and grants compliance.
+Join us in-person, March 16th-17th in Washington, DC to learn from powerhouse sessions focused on nonprofit challenges delivered by knowledgeable compliance experts in legal, finance and grants compliance.
 You’ll walk away from this conference with clear guidance centered around hot topics including complexities of the pandemic, the surge in funding into the nonprofit industry and evolving compliance issues.
 Register by September 1st to take advantage of early-bird rates.